qooxdoo/qooxdoo/tool/cli/templates/skeleton/server/readme.tmpl.txt

 SERVER Skeleton - A qooxdoo Application Template
 ================================================

-This skeleton application was created by running the 'create-application.py' script.
+This skeleton application was created by running the 'qx create' script.
 You usually will want to run

-  ./generate.py
+  qx compile

 in this directory first thing.
 For more information about how to use this skeleton, please refer to the 'skeleton' section in the manual.